 The Salvation Army directly assists families in many ways, including camps and recreation programs, food assistance, holiday programs, housing aid and activity centers.
 Other services such as adult rehabilitation and worldwide disaster relief also help families directly or indirectly.
-The Salvation Army is both a church and the second-largest U.S. charity, according to "Forbes."
+According to Forbes, the Salvation Army is both a church and one of the country's top charities.
 Helping families is one of the major focuses of the Salvation Army's benevolent work.

 Camps and Recreation